mindspore-ai/docs/tutorials/source_en/use/debugging_in_pynative_mode.md

  [3.
 3. 3.
 3.]]
 ```

 In the preceding code, the `ms_function` decorator is added before `construct` of the `TensorAddNet` class.
 The decorator compiles the `construct` method into a computational graph.
-After the input is given, the graph is delivered and executed, `F.tensor_add` in the preceding code is executed in the common PyNative mode.
+After the input is given, the graph is delivered and executed, `tensor_add` in the preceding code is executed in the common PyNative mode.

 It should be noted that, in a function to which the `ms_function` decorator is added, if an operator (such as `pooling` or `tensor_add`) that does not need parameter training is included, the operator can be directly called in the decorated function, as shown in the following example: